Preventive Maintenance

 Say Goodbye to Unplanned Downtime

-preventive maintenance management
+complete guide to preventive maintenance

 As the term suggests, preventive maintenance’s focus is on prevention.
 It’s not about addressing problems once they arise, or using a band-aid approach to keep operations going.
 This old-school and inefficient approach is referred to as run to fail .
 While there may be some short term benefits with it, overall, this approach has been shown to be very costly and inefficient because unanticipated equipment failures slow down production and delay orders.
 Reactive maintenance or conducting repairs as needed, always costs more because it is unplanned.